- You must be at least 21 years of age

 - Have at least five (5) years driving experience

-- Phase I - Obtain driver manual to study for written test that
+For a Phase I Permit - Obtain driver manual to study for written test that consists of:

 - general knowledge